dimagi/commcare-hq/corehq/apps/linked_domain/README.md

 values even when the app is updated.
 Reports cannot be edited at all.
 Other data, such as user roles, can typically be edited on the downstream domain, but any edits will be overwritten the next time that data type is pushed/pulled.

+Support for additional models is added as time permits.
+Any configuration-related data type could potentially be shared.
+Project data like forms and cases would not be shared.

 ## Remote linking